 If the tick speed is too low, the events that usually happen in a reasonable period will start happening much later, and the game’s pace will appear sluggish.

-Therefore, it is necessary to find the balance between the tick speed and game performance.
+Therefore, it is necessary to balance the tick speed and game performance.

 How To Check The Current Tick Speed?